-School Request for Statutory Assessment for Consideration for Education Health and Care Plan (EHCP)
+School request for statutory assessment for consideration for an Education Health and Care Plan (EHCP) (previously known as a 'Statement' of special educational need)

-A request will be made by the school to the Local Authority if the child demonstrated significant cause for concern.
+A request will be made by the school to the Local Authority if the child demonstrates significant cause for concern.
 The Local Authority will be given information about the child's progress over time, and will also receive documentation in relation to the child's special educational needs and any other action taken to deal with those needs, including any resources or special arrangements put in place.